mercedes-benz/acentrik/README.md

 # acentrik
-Repository to store helm charts for setitng up private distributed infrastructure for Acentrik
+Repository to store helm charts for setting up private distributed infrastructure for Acentrik